Color, 1992, 84 mins. 43 secs.

 While VHS customers could choose between the R-rated and unrated cuts from Academy, only the R-rated one was used for the several full frame DVD editions churned out by Platinum in 1999 and later by Millennium and First Look.
 By default the 2013 edition from Blue Underground would have to be an improvement, and thankfully they manage to get everything right.
 The dual format Blu-ray/DVD package contains the full unrated version in widescreen for the first time, reframing everything back to 2.35:1 and looking all the better for it.
 The film still looks very dark and murky for the most part, but that's a by product of the era and the production circumstances more than anything else; it's still easily the most attractive presentation seen to date.
 Audio is presented in DTS-HD 5.1 and 2.0 surround on the Blu-ray (and standard 2.0 surround on the DVD); you won't get any fancy 7.1 or D-Box options this time around.
 Optional subtitles are also included in English, French, Spanish, Portuguese, German, Italian, Russian, Mandarin, Korean, and Japanese.

-The main extra here is the 25-minute "Wrong Arm of the Law: The Making of Maniac Cop 3," which is every bit as candid as you'd hope it would be.
+The main extra here is "Wrong Arm of the Law: The Making of Maniac Cop 3" (25m5s), a featurette that's every bit as candid as you'd hope it would be.
 Right off the bat Lustig is blunt about his distaste for the film, and Soisson explains his take on the events (with attempts to get rewrites turned in seeming to be the biggest sticking point).
 The two eventually buried the hatchet in person later, which is a nice way to end things, and along the way you also get comments from Cohen, Z'Dar, Davi, Becker, Dulany, cinematographer Jacques Hatikn, and the unsung star of the film, stunt coordinator Spiro Razatos, who has a great bit explaining how he pulled off the flaming driver gag.
-Also included are seven deleted and extended scenes (the slightly longer "Wedding Nightmare" being the most interesting), the theatrical trailer, a gallery of posters and stills, and best of all, Cohen's original screen treatment, which is absolutely essential reading after you've finished watching the film.
+Also included are seven deleted and extended scenes totalling 10m26s (the slightly longer "Wedding Nightmare" being the most interesting), the theatrical trailer, a gallery of posters and stills, and best of all, Cohen's original screen treatment, which is absolutely essential reading after you've finished watching the film.
 Since so little of it wound up in the finished product here, somebody should try to make a movie of it someday.